RTEMS/rtems-docs/user/hosts/posix.rst

 separate production versions from the test versions and the prefix paths may have restricted access rights to only those who manage and have configuration control of the machine.
-We call this project sandboxing and :ref:`project-sandboxing` explains this in more detail.
+We call this project sandboxing and :ref:`ProjectSandboxing` explains this in more detail.

 Linux
 -----